shopware/shopware/changelog/release-6-5-0-0/2023-03-06-fix-theme-assets.md

 issue: NEXT-25650
 ---
 # Storefront
-* Theme assets are now stored separately from the compiled js and css files to prevent file duplication for every theme compilation
+* Changed storing of theme assets, so they are separated from the compiled js and css files to prevent file duplication for every theme compilation
 ___
 # Upgrade information
 ## Theme assets are now stored separately from the compiled js and css files